dependabot/git-shim/README.md

 # git https shim

-This git shim replaces any URL or SSH "relative URL" with an HTTPS URL.
+This git shim replaces any URL or SSH "relative URL" as an argument to git with an HTTPS URL.

 This is useful in a corporate environment where an HTTP Proxy is used.
 You could use the command `git config --global url."https://".insteadOf git://` but that doesn't work for SSH style commands: `git@github.com:org/repo.git`.